 - Learn to use a fire extinguisher.

-- Leave candles, incense, barbecue grills or other open flames unattended.
-(Note that these items are prohibited in University housing.)
+- Use candles, incense, barbecue grills or other open flames unattended.
+(Note that these items are prohibited in University housing)

 - Use halogen lamps near curtains or other combustibles.
 (Halogen lamps are prohibited in University housing).